NEW COSIMO SEARCH FEATURE

 Incorporated by Cosimo Matassa in late 1965, Dover Records was a 'One-Stop' operation that handled recording, record pressing, distribution, marketing and promotion for many small independent labels in and around New Orleans.
 This page is an attempt at a comprehensive list of those labels, along with their principal owners and producers.

 Originally thought to only apply to 45s, in the course of compiling this list we've learned that The Code was also used for EPs and LPs, following the same sequential pattern.
 Gathered together on this page are all known 'coded' LPs. - Many thanks go to Peter Hoogers for digging deep once again and unearthing these rarities, and for sharing his scans with us.
-As always, we welcome you to post any new additions you might have on the forum.
-14 NEW LPS ADDED!!
+As always, we welcome you to send us any new additions you might have to us via email 15 NEW LPS ADDED!!

 NON-CODED CHART HITS